In July, get 15% off selected guidebooks to walking in Italy! The perfect destination to combine culinary and hiking excellence.

 Cape Hauy, reached on day four, stands up well to this magnificence.
 The promontory is perhaps more famous among climbers as home to the infamous Totem Pole, a pinnacle that rises sheer and alone out of the churning sea between two cliffs and is a magnet for adventurous climbers from all over the world.
 Back in the nineties it nearly took the life of Paul Pritchard, an Englishman who was hit by a falling rock.
 His subsequent book Totem Pole, about his road to recovery, became a bestseller and cemented the Totem Pole’s reputation.

 From Cape Hauy it’s only a short walk to the road-head at the end of the trail.
-Descending down the final few kilometres towards Fortesque Bay allows for a touch of gentle reminiscing over the past few days.
+Descending down the final few kilometres towards Fortesque Bay allows for a gentle reminiscence of the past few days.
 It perhaps won’t have been the most technically difficult walk that you will have ever undertaken, but it is not to be underestimated.
-The sheer distance makes this a challenge, as does the need to carry all of your food and, for some, the inability to take a shower.
-But it will be one of the most pleasant challenges you’ll ever take up and I guarantee, after the views and the wildlife and the camaraderie, it’s a challenge you won’t regret.
+The sheer distance makes this a challenge, as does the need to carry all your food, and for some, the inability to take a shower.
+But it will be one of the most pleasant challenges you’ll ever take up, and I guarantee, after the views and the wildlife and the camaraderie, it’s a challenge you won’t regret.

 Further information go to the Three Capes Track website, where there's a great video to tempt you into going.